 The winter tyre season started early and continued strongly in Russia, as well as in Central Europe, and also the Nordic countries.
 We grew our market share in our target areas, especially in Russia and Central Europe.
 In Russia, consumer trust and buying power continued to slowly improve, but still remained at low levels.
 The sales of new cars in Russia continued to decline in 2016: the entire year was down by 11% compared with the previous year.
 In 2017, new car sales are expected to grow by 5–10% compared to 2016.
 Deliveries to the after-sales market in Russia declined by approximately 5% in 2016.

 Nokian Tyres is the market leader and largest manufacturer of segment A and B tyres in Russia.
 Nokian Tyres has an extensive distribution network in Russia, and the location of our factory behind Russian tariff borders, the strength of our brands, and the distribution network provide the Company with a substantial competitive advantage.

 In North America, Nokian Tyres’ strongest areas are Canada and the US snowbelt region.
 Approximately 13 million winter tyres are sold each year in these regions.
 A total of nearly 260 million tyres are sold annually in the US and Canada.

 Nokian Tyres is a traditionally strong winter tyre brand in the northern parts of the continent.
-The company makes exclusive agreements with distribution partners in selected areas.
-Additionally, the Vianor chain has 76 tyre outlets in New England.
+The company is building its distribution with strategically selected partners.
+Furthermore, the Vianor chain has 81 tyre outlets in New England.
 Nokian Tyres aims to expand its product offerings further and to continue to grow its sales in North America.